Scalextrix/SolarCoin-Raspberry-Pi-Node/Useful-SolarCoin-Daemon-Commands.md

 If you arent sure use 'solarcoind getstakinginfo' to see if there is an amount of coins in the stake amount.
 In the Receiving SolarCoin section below there is more info on checking/repairing the wallet.

 *Wallet; Locked, Staking, Unlocked*

 In the tutorial we used 'solarcoind encryptwallet your_passphrase_here' to secure the wallet with a passphrase, this is to protect anyone except for you from controlling your wallet.
 When you start solarcoind, your wallet is always locked, this means you cant send coins anywhere, nor can you earn additional rewards by staking your coins.
-If you wanted to send me 1 SolarCoin (please dont feel obliged, its just an example!) you could do:
+If you wanted to send me 1 SolarCoin (please dont feel obliged, its just an example!) you neet to take multiple steps, first unlock the
+wallet:

 > solarcoind walletpassphrase your_passphrase_here 300

-Lets disect that for a moment; 'solarcoind' is the way to issue any command to SolarCoin, 'walletpassphrase' tells the wallet you want to unlock the wallet 'your_passphrase_here' is whatever you chose as your passphrase '300' is the number of seconds to unlock the wallet for, after which it will become locked again.
-So now you have 5 minutes to send the coins to me.
+Lets disect that for a moment; 'solarcoind' is the way to issue any command to SolarCoin, 'walletpassphrase' tells the wallet you want to unlock the wallet, 'your_passphrase_here' is whatever you chose as your passphrase, '300' is the number of seconds to unlock the wallet for, after which it will become locked again.

+So now you have 5 minutes (300 seconds) to send the coins to me.
 To send the coins:
 > solarcoind sendtoaddress 8cESoZyjFvx2Deq6VjQLqPfAwu8UXjcBkK 1

 Lets disect that for a moment; 'solarcoind' to send the instruction, 'sendtoaddress' to tell the